genes3e7/mousehunt-discord-info-bot/README.md

 # Mousehunt discord info bot
-Displaying of information of many often referenced things in mousehunt.
+Displaying of information of many often referenced things in mousehunt.<br/>
-This bot is made for practice purposes as such will not often be updated.
+This bot is made for practice purposes as such will not often be updated.<br/>
+Main objective of creating a chat bot for the first time and getting used to github.

 ## Pre-requisites
 1. Go to discord's [developer portal](https://discordapp.com/developers/applications)